Pilosella aurantiaca: In myth and folklore

+One website claims that the plant features in Celtic mythology, being believed to possess apotropaic powers employed in magical practices intended to bring good luck and ward off evil spirits.
+It claims further that in certain (unspecified) cultures, it was planted deliberately around homes and gardens to keep them safe from harm.
+Kew's definitive Plants of the World Online website states that the plant is not native to Ireland or the U.K. an aspect of its distribution which rules out its featuring in ancient insular Celtic belief but not its playing a role in the mythology of Brittany (P. aurantiaca is native to much of continental Europe – including France).

 Invasive weed

-Orange hawkweed is currently the only hawkweed considered regionally invasive in areas of British Columbia, Canada.
+Orange hawkweed (Pilosella aurantiaca) is currently the only hawkweed considered regionally invasive in areas of British Columbia, Canada.
 It is considered invasive in the East Kootenay, Central Kootenay, Columbia-Shuswap, Thompson-Nicola, Bulkley Nechako, and Cariboo Regional Districts.
 Invasive hawkweed can replace native vegetation in open, undisturbed natural areas such as meadows, reducing forage and threatening biodiversity.
 In Victoria and NSW, Australia, hawkweed species are declared as "State Prohibited Weeds" and are controlled under The Bio Security Act 2015.
-Orange hawkweed is also considered an invasive species in some states in the United States of America, such as Wisconsin and Minnesota.
+Orange hawkweed is also considered an invasive species in some states in the United States of America, such as Alaska, Wisconsin and Minnesota.
 Currently there are several eradication programs operating (often employing volunteers) to locate, prevent the spread of and eradicate any Pilosella or Hieracium plants.